-Unmet Mental and Emotional Problems - A Congressional study found 15,000 children in juvenile detention facilities, some as young as 7 years old, solely because community mental health services were unavailable.
+DEAR LORD BE GOOD TO ME Unmet Mental and Emotional Problems - A Congressional study found 15,000 children in juvenile detention facilities, some as young as 7 years old, solely because community mental health services were unavailable.
 Studies have reported that as many as three-fourths of incarcerated youth have mental health disorders and about 1 in 5 has a severe disorder.
-Children who age out of foster care are less likely to graduate from high school or college and experience more serious mental health problems, including post-traumatic stress disorder, than children generally.
+Youths who age out of foster care are less likely to graduate from high school or college and experience more serious mental health problems, including post-traumatic stress disorder, than youths generally.
 They are less likely to receive adequate health and mental health care, and are more likely to experience homelessness, and to be involved in the criminal justice system.

 Rampant Substance Abuse - Drugs, tobacco and alcohol lead our children down the wrong path.
 Disconnected youth, lacking a decent education or high school degree, job training skills, and social support systems or mentors, often resort to self-destructive acts.
-Unfortunately, alcohol and other substance abuse treatment for youth and for parents and adults is in too short supply.
+Unfortunately, alcohol and other substance abuse treatment for youth and for parents and other adults is in too short supply.
+Only about 10 percent of youth with a substance use disorder receive treatment.

 Overburdened, Ineffective Juvenile Justice System - One-size-fits-all zero tolerance school discipline policies are transforming schools into a major point of entry into the juvenile justice system as children are increasingly arrested on school grounds for subjectively and loosely defined behaviors.
 Black youth are about four times as likely as their White peers to be incarcerated.
 Black youth are almost five times as likely to be incarcerated as White youth for drug offenses.
-Of the 1.5 million children with an incarcerated parent in 1999, Black children were nearly nine times as likely and Latino children were three times as likely to have an incarcerated parent as White children.
+Of the 1.7 million children with an incarcerated parent in 2007, Black children were seven times as likely and Latino children were more than twice as likely to have an incarcerated parent as White children.
 Most juvenile correctional facility programs focus on punishment rather than treatment and rehabilitation, often creating environments that further harden youth.
 This makes it more difficult for them to productively reintegrate into their families and communities.